crystal-lang/crystal/_posts/2016-05-26-heroku-buildpack.md

 Listening on http://0.0.0.0:8080
 </pre>

-Open your browser at [http://0.0.0.0:8080](http://0.0.0.0:8080) or find your local ip and try it from other device.
+Open your browser at [http://0.0.0.0:8080](http://0.0.0.0:8080).

 To stop the server just terminate the process by pressing `Ctrl+C`.

 # Herokufy it

-Right now the project knows nothing of Heroku.
-A Heroku application needs to be registered.
-The easiest way is to use the [Heroku toolbelt](https://toolbelt.heroku.com/)
+Right now the project knows nothing about Heroku.
+To get started, a Heroku application needs first to be registered.
+The easiest way to do this is via the [Heroku toolbelt](https://toolbelt.heroku.com/):

 <pre class="code">
 $ heroku create --buildpack https://github.com/crystal-lang/heroku-buildpack-crystal.git